Brigham Young University: Admissions and demographics

 The Harold B. Lee Library is consistently ranked among the top ten in the nation, with a No. 1 ranking in 2004 by The Princeton Review.

-BYU accepted 53.4 percent of the 13,731 people who applied for admission in the spring and summer terms, and fall semester of 2017.
+Of the 14,067 freshman students that applied, BYU accepted 70.2% of them.
 The average GPA for these admitted students was 3.86 with an average ACT of 29.5 and SAT of 1300.
 In 2004, a National Bureau of Economic Research study on revealed preference of U.S. colleges showed BYU was the 6th most-preferred choice in the Intermountain West, between Princeton and Brown.

 Students from every state in the U.S. and from many foreign countries attend BYU.
 (In the 2005–06 academic year, there were 2,396 foreign students, or eight percent of enrollment.)
 Slightly more than 98 percent of these students are active Latter-day Saints.
 In 2006, 12.6 percent of the student body reported themselves as ethnic minorities, mostly Asians, Pacific Islanders and Hispanics.
 In 2025, the racial breakdown of students was 80.6% white, 9.3% Hispanic or Latino, 4.5% multi-ethnic, 3% Asian, 1% Black, 1% native Hawaiian, and less than 1% American Indian.
 The racial composition of students at BYU is mostly non-Hispanic white, and BYU is considered one of the least diverse of the top 100 universities in the United States.

 Rankings

 U.S. News & World Report ranked BYU No. 110 (tie) in National Universities in 2025.

 For 2025, the university's School of Accountancy, which is housed within the Marriott School of Business, received a No. 4 (tie) ranking out of 44 graduate programs rated by U.S. News & World Report.

-The BYU J. Reuben Clark Law School has a No. 28 (tie) national ranking for 2025, according to U.S. News & World Report.
+The BYU J. Reuben Clark Law School has a No. 24 (tie) national ranking for 2026, according to U.S. News & World Report.